 Who doesn’t love pizza?
 You may be disheartened to think you can’t have pizza while on a low FODMAP diet, because they are generally filled with all things FODMAP: wheat, onions, and garlic to name a few.
 But fear not: it is still possible to make a delicious, tummy-friendly pizza.
-It takes a little effort to find low FODMAP substitutes, but the Fig Aisle and Ingredient Scanner can help you find those products.
+It takes a little effort to find low FODMAP substitutes, but Fig can help you find those products.

 Let’s build a pizza step by step here and help you find the tastiest low FODMAP substitutes.

 We’ll start with the pizza crust: the base of it all!
 Traditional pizza crusts are made with wheat flour, which is high FODMAP in the usual amounts you’d consume.
 So, you’ll need to start with a gluten free crust.
 You can either make your own with a pre-made mix, start from scratch, or purchase a pre-made crust.
 Below you’ll find some options for pre-made crusts and mixes that are made with low FODMAP ingredients.
 These have not been officially tested for FODMAPs but they appear suitable for a low FODMAP diet.

 Sometimes you don’t have the time or energy to make a pizza crust from scratch.
 For nights like these, try these products:

 If you have the time and want to make a crust from scratch, Bob’s Red Mill makes a gluten free pizza crust mix that is really tasty.
 If you don’t need to be gluten free, LoFO Pantry makes a certified low FODMAP wheat-based All Purpose Flour that can be used to make pizza crust from scratch.
 According to their website, their wheat flour “goes through an all-natural, chemical-free, wet extraction process to remove the amount of fructans in the flour.”
 They have an awesome looking pizza recipe on their website!